fgauna12/fgauna12.github.io/_posts/2020-01-29-moving-a-nested-application-from-iis-to-azure-app-service.md

 ## The pipeline

-Using Azure DevOps, we can deploy the website to the *subsite* by being more specific in the site name.
+Using Azure DevOps, we can deploy to the *subsite* by being more specific in the site name from the deploy task.

 ```yaml
 - task: AzureRmWebAppDeployment@4